Louisa Solomon

 Louisa Rachel Solomon is the lead singer of The Shondes, an indie punk band from Brooklyn, NY.
 Solomon, a rabbi-in-training from Queens, is known for being a Jewish musician who is outspoken about opposing the occupation of Palestine.

 Early life and education

 Solomon grew up in a Jewish home in upstate New York.
 She attended the Eugene Lang College of Liberal Arts at The New School in New York City, graduating in 2005.
 Following the September 11 attacks, she was involved in activism against Islamophobia.

 As of 2024, Solomon is studying to become a rabbi at the Reconstructionist Rabbinical College and expects to be ordained when she completes her degree in 2025.
-For a brief time in 2023, she has served as the student rabbi at The New School.
+For a brief time in 2023, she served as the student rabbi at The New School.
 Soon after October 7, Solomon was observed holding a sign on campus that expressed support for an "intifada" against Israel and participated in a rally in Brooklyn where a ceasefire was called for and Israel was accused of genocide.
 In June 2024 it was announced that Solomon was no longer employed by The New School.